 \section{Numerical simulations}

-In this section, we demonstrate the performance of the proposed event-triggered controller through a numerical simulation. {The simulation have been conducted on MacOS Big Sur, 8-core Intel Core i9 2.4GHz, 32GB RAM using Python 3.
+In this section, we demonstrate the performance of the proposed event-triggered controller through a numerical simulation.
+The simulation have been conducted on MacOS Big Sur, 8-core Intel Core i9 2.4GHz, 32GB RAM using Python 3.
 Moreover, we used CVXPY for solving convex optimization problems.
 The code is available on Github: \textcolor{black}{\url{https://github.com/yugaro/etc-sis-solver}}.

-\textit{(Problem setup):} We apply the proposed approach against the epidemic spreading propagated over the network of 50 cities using an air transportation network in the United States (U.S.).
+\textit{(Problem setup):} We apply the proposed approach against the epidemic spreading propagated over an air transportation network consisting of 50 airports in the United States (U.S.).
 The graph is constructed from the statistical data \citep{boarding2019all,openflights2019airport} of the number of passengers and flights.
 More specifically, we extract the data from \citep{boarding2019all} the top 50 U.S. airports according to the number of passengers in 2019, and from \citep{openflights2019airport} the number of the flights among the airports.
-The resulting graph consists of 50 nodes (i.e., ${\cal V} = \{1, \ldots, 50\}$) that represent the set of 50 cities in accordance with the selected airports, and the set of edges that represent the existence of the directed flights among them. \rfig{airtransportnetwork} depicts the resulting graph structure, where the size of each node is scaled by the eigenvector centrality \citep{ruhnau2000}, which is a measure of the influence of each node in the network.
-Moreover, as shown in \rfig{airtransportnetwork}, the network is divided into three groups denoted by ${\cal V}_1$, ${\cal V}_2$, ${\cal V}_3$ $\subseteq {\cal V}$, which are called Group~1, 2 and 3, respectively.
-This division is given by employing Community API (python-louvain)~\citep{communityapi}, a python-based package to detect dense communities based on the modularity index.
+The resulting graph consists of 50 nodes (i.e., ${\cal V} = \{1, \ldots, 50\}$) that represent the set of 50 airports, and the set of edges among different nodes that represent the existence of the directed flights among them. \rfig{airtransportnetwork} depicts the resulting graph structure, where the nodes in the network are divided into three groups denoted by ${\cal V}_1$, ${\cal V}_2$, ${\cal V}_3$ $\subseteq {\cal V}$, which are called Group~1, 2 and 3, respectively.